The following locations have been approved for a sports gaming license by the Pennsylvania Gaming Control Board (PGCB):

 The PGCB requires that PA get brick-and-mortar sportsbooks are up and running without any issues before it allows license holders to launch online and mobile PA sports betting operations.

 There are currently eight Pennsylvania sportsbooks up and running, including two at off-track betting facilities.
-Presque Isle should get started sometime June 1.
-Mohegan Sun Pocono and Mount Airy are just beginning the application process.
+Presque Isle and Mohegan Sun Pocono are approved to begin offering sports betting and their retail sportsbook will launch sometime this summer.
+Mount Airy is just beginning the application process.

 When are PA online sportsbooks launching?

-If you’ve been following Pennsylvania sports betting news, you know that the launch of online sportsbooks in the state can feel like Charlie Brown trying to kick a football sometimes.
+If you’ve been following Pennsylvania sports betting news, you know that the launch of online sportsbooks in the state can sometimes felt like Charlie Brown trying to kick a football.

 Each sportsbook in Pennsylvania can have a single online sports betting skin.
 That skin must prominently feature the name of the PA property holding the license.
 Even with that stipulation though, there are plenty of big names that partnered up to get into the Pennsylvania sports betting market.